 The information in this article comes from a podcast that was presented by Ariela Wagner, M.B.A., founder of SunRay Construction Solutions, and board-certified Florida construction lawyer, Alex Barthet, Esq.
-In this article, we discuss three Notice to Owner mistakes that can cost you big:

 1. Florida NTO mistake: Misunderstanding your specific Florida Notice to Owner deadline